Museum of Black Joy

-The Museum of Black Joy is a virtual museum launched by Philadelphia artist Andrea "Philly" Walls in January 2020.
-The museum's mission statement says that it exists "To celebrate, cultivate, commemorate, & circulate stories that center Black joy".
+The Museum of Black Joy is a virtual museum launched by Philadelphia artist Andrea "Philly" Walls on January 1, 2020.
+The museum's mission statement says that it exists "To celebrate, cultivate, commemorate, & circulate stories that center Black joy."
 The museum includes photography, videos, poems, and other visuals meant to celebrate the African-American experience.
 The museum's homepage includes phrases such as "I see you.
 You are beautiful," as well as a quote from two-time Pulitzer Prize-nominated poet Lucille Clifton.
 It is described on its website as "A Borderless Refuge for the observation, cultivation, celebration and preservation of Black Joy."

 Background

 Museum

 The Museum is accessible through a webpage format that involves video, audio, photographic and artistic components.
 The Museum follows a black and white, greyscale theme throughout the webpage.
 Through a drop-down menu at the top right, the visitor is able to access the different facets of the museum.
 This includes the homepage, the Black Joy Symposium, Exhibitions, Featured Artists, the About page, the Global Joy Archive, and the Contact page.

 The "About" drop-down list features a subpage, "The Museum," that highlights the Museum's mission, vision, and summary statement.
 The Museum of Black Joy, as defined by Walls, is a living document that highlights everyday and impactful interactions of Black life as an "interactive archive" and a "hybrid exhibition space."
 With Philadelphia as inspiration and a muse, this Museum demonstrates Black joy through the intersection of storytelling and technology.
 The About The Museum page features a visual expression.
-To the audio of "Lift Every Voice and Sing", Walls features a looping video that pans across a playground of young children partaking in multiple activities.
-The piece is titled, "Election Day", taken on November 7, 2020, and notes Granahan Playground as the location.
+To the audio of "Lift Every Voice and Sing," Walls features a looping video that pans across a playground of young children partaking in multiple activities.
+The piece is titled, "Election Day," taken on November 7, 2020, and notes Granahan Playground as the location.

 The header of the website, included on every page, features the title of the Museum, "The Museum of Black Joy" that takes the visitor back to the homepage.
 The header also features the slogan, "I see you.
 You are Beautiful."
 The footer features a continuous line drawing of two women above soil with text in between them that reads, "weeping may tarry for the night, but joy comes in the morning."
 This text is the bible verse, Psalms 30: 5, quoted from the American Standard version of the Holy Bible.
 The footer also includes a hyperlinked black and white graphic that reads, " This space is created, curated, and cared for by Andrea 'Philly' Walls" and carries the visitor to the About Founder page when clicked on.